 The concept of simultaneity is often related to the stimulating theme of measuring the one-way speed of light, which has been widely discussed in literature.
 In quantum physics, simultaneity is linked to the quantum entanglement of the spin of two particles when spatially separated.
-For two entangled particles, one at A and the other at B, with AB = L, when the spin of one of the particles is measured (e.g., at point A), the spin of the other particle is simultaneously determined because the measurement involves the quantum system as a whole with a "spooky action at a distance" [1], [2].
+For two entangled particles, one at A and the other at B, with AB = L, when a spin component of one of the particles is measured (e.g., at point A), then, the statistical distribution of another component of the spin of the particle at point B is instantaneously determined, because the measurement involves the quantum system as a whole with a "spooky action at a distance" [1], [2].